njhowell/nickhowell.co.uk/_posts/2020-05-01-Automating-Ubuntu2004-Images.markdown

 [Ubuntu 20.04](https://ubuntu.com/blog/ubuntu-20-04-lts-arrives){:target="_blank"} was released last week, so I set about creating a new image for our internal virtualisation platform.
 This post is about how we use [Packer](https://www.packer.io/){:target="_blank"} to automate the creation of images and what we had to do to get it to build Ubuntu 20.04.
 <!--more-->

 Packer is a tool from Hashicorp that automates the building of machine images.
-Natively it supports a huge range of virtualisation options, but for our purpose we use Virtualbox and VMWare Workstation.
+Natively it supports a huge range of virtualisation options, but for our purpose, we use Virtualbox and VMWare Workstation.
 Our Virtualbox images are used by developers using Vagrant on their local systems, and our VMWare images are used for both Vagrant and our internal Openstack platform (which we use VMWare vCenter / ESXi for the compute resources).

 The Packer [Getting Started](https://www.packer.io/intro/getting-started/){:target="_blank"} guide gives a good overview of how to use it.
 In a nutshell, a Packer configuration consists of an array of `builders` and, optionally, an array of `provisioners`. `Builders` define how to launch a VM on a particular platform, while the `provisioners` define what scripts to run on that image to prepare it in the way you want.
-Once those scripts have been run, Packer will shutdown the VM and export it in some way depending on the builder.
-For example, that may be an AMI for EC2, or a file such as a vmdk for VMWare images.
+Once those scripts have been run, Packer will shut down the VM and export it in some way depending on the builder.
+For example, that may be an AMI for EC2 or a file such as a vmdk for VMWare images.
 You can have multiple `builders` in a single Packer configuration, which means you can effectively build an identical image for multiple platforms very easily.

 ### Building Ubuntu 20.04